Skip to main content

 Granting Privileges Using the Dremio Console

-You can share catalog objects with others in your organization by granting privileges.
-By default, a new user is assigned the PUBLIC role.
-To grant additional privileges to roles or users, complete the following steps:
+You can share catalog objects with others in your organization by granting privileges on the objects to users and roles as follows:

 1. Locate the desired object.